jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Relay-Server.md

 ``` -->

 ### Video Stream pushes to the RTMP Server
-Here is the GStreamer pipeline to publish the Raspberry Pi's video stream to the RTMP server.
+Here is the GStreamer pipeline for publishing the Raspberry Pi's video stream to the RTMP server.
 Please replace PUBLIC_CLOUD_SERVER with your server's IP address in the cloud.

 ```
 gst-launch-1.0 libcamerasrc ! \